History of probability: Eighteenth century

 In the eighteenth century, probability emerged as a rigorous mathematical discipline with broad applications.
 Jacob Bernoulli's Ars Conjectandi (posthumous, 1713) introduced the law of large numbers, demonstrating that in a large number of trials the average outcome converges on the expected value.
 For example, in 1000 throws of a fair coin, it is likely that there are close to 500 heads and 500 tails.
 Thus, in repeated coin tosses, the proportion of heads approaches 50%.

-Abraham De Moivre's The Doctrine of Chances (1718) extended probability calculations to more complex problems, gambling, mortality, and finance, solidifying probability as a tool for both theoretical and practical applications. applications.
+Abraham De Moivre's The Doctrine of Chances (1718) extended probability calculations to more complex problems, gambling, mortality, and finance, solidifying probability as a tool for both theoretical and practical applications.
 Jacob Bernoulli's Ars Conjectandi (1713) also gave probability a philosophical dimension by introducing the concept of "moral certainty", and proving the first version of the law of large numbers, justifying why frequencies approximate probabilities in practice.

 Nineteenth century

 During the nineteenth century, probability became increasingly tied to empirical data and scientific measurement.
 Gauss applied probabilistic methods to determine the orbit of Ceres from limited observations.
 This allowed for the development of the method of least squares to correct error-prone measurements.
 Laplace built on and discussed these developments in his Théorie analytique des probabilités (1812), introducing moment-generating function, method of least squares, inductive probability, and hypothesis testing.

 By the late nineteenth century, probability played a crucial role in the development of major scientific advancements.
 Ludwig Boltzmann and J. Willard Gibbs used probabilistic reasoning to explain thermodynamic properties of gases through the random motion of particles, giving rise to statistical mechanics, a fundamental application of probability to physical science.

 The field of the history of probability itself was established by Isaac Todhunter's monumental A History of the Mathematical Theory of Probability from the Time of Pascal to that of Laplace (1865).
 This work not only catalogued developments from the early correspondence of Pascal and Fermat through the mature theories Laplace, but also framed probability as a coherent mathematical discipline with its own historical trajectory.
 Toddhunter's book became the first systematic survey of the subject, shaping how later historians approached the narrative of probability evolution.